-Social media is changing.
+Social media strategy is changing.
 Yes, it’s still writing captions, creating graphics, running ads, and engaging with your community, but it’s also your secret weapon when it comes to customer and industry insights.
 Imagine being able to spot trends, issues, competitive pivots, and sample social conversations around specific interests with a few keywords.
 It’s possible with social listening.

 What’s Social Listening?